lpapailiou/fac/README.md

 The code is written in ``java 8``.
 Once the repository is cloned, ``maven`` may take care about the build, plugins and the dependencies.

+You may also just download the jar file from [latest release](https://github.com/lpapailiou/fac/releases/latest).

 ### Package structure
 Below, the structure of the package tree is listed for better overview.